-If the assets of an estate or trust pass to an individual and if the excess deductions are miscellaneous itemized deductions, the individual beneficiary would not be able to use those miscellaneous itemized deductions because of §67(g).
-If instead, the assets of the terminating estate or trust pass to another trust, can they deducted by the recipient trust under §67(e)?
+If §67(e) applies to certain expenses of an estate or trust, and if the estate or trust terminates and passes to another trust, can those expenses be deducted by the recipient trust under §67(e)?
 Presumably not, because §67(e)(1) seems to refer to expenses incurred in the administration of the estate or trust claiming the deduction.
+However, if the IRS should decide to treat expenses as having the same "character" under §67(e) for beneficiaries as for the original estate or trust, that same analysis would presumably apply for trust beneficiaries as well as for individual beneficiaries.

 The limit on deducting excess deductions at the termination of an estate or trust may have implications for trust decanting.
 Some decanting private rulings have treated a trust decanting as a continuation of the original trust (e.g., PLRs 200736002 & 200607015).
 In addition, the Uniform Decanting Act allows decanting without transferring assets; in effect it is treated as an amendment of the trust by the trustee.
-However, if decanting to another trust is treated as a termination of the original trust, any excess deductions would be lost.
+However, if decanting to another trust is treated as a termination of the original trust, any excess deductions may be lost.